-A carer’s assessment will give you the chance to discuss how caring affects your life and find out about support services, emergency help, breaks and financial help to support your wellbeing and help you continue caring.
+A carer’s assessment gives you the chance to discuss how caring affects your life.
+You'll find out about services, emergency and financial help and breaks that can support your wellbeing and help you continue caring.

-They will put you in touch with free support services, and you may be eligible to receive a Personal Budget which you can spend on things that make caring easier, or practical support, such as short breaks.
+You'll be put in touch with free support services and you may be assessed as eligible to receive a Personal Budget.
+This can be spent on things that make caring easier, or practical support such as short breaks.

 You can ask for a carer’s assessment at any time.
-We recommend that you contact Carers Matter Norfolk in the first instance to find out more about an assessment and to discuss your needs on 0800 0831 148.
+We recommend that you firstly contact Carers Matter Norfolk to find out more about an assessment and to discuss your needs.

 A carer’s assessment will look at the different ways caring affects your life and work out how you can carry on doing the things that are important to you and your family.
-It should cover your caring role, your feelings about caring, your physical, mental and emotional health, and how caring affects your work, leisure, education, wider family and relationships.
+It should cover:

-Not at all.
-Having a carer’s assessment will not affect your right to receive a carer’s allowance.
+No. Having a carer’s assessment won't affect your right to receive a carer’s allowance.

-A carer’s assessment is about you and your wellbeing.
-It will consider the impact that caring is having on your life and what support might be available for you.
-Its purpose is not to judge the care that you provide.
+No. A carer’s assessment is about you and your wellbeing.
+It considers the impact that caring is having on your life and what support might be available for you.
+It doesn't judge the care that you provide.

 Yes.
-But you will need to do this through the council of the person that you support, if it is not the same as your own.
+But you'll need to get the assessment through the council of the person that you support, if it's not the same as your own.

-Everyone who gives unpaid care to an adult over the age of 18, and has some need for support, can request a carer’s assessment.
-They do not have to be done together.
+Everyone who gives unpaid care to an adult over the age of 18 and has some need for support can request a carer’s assessment.
+They don't have to be done together.

-If you or the person you are caring for is about to reach the age of 18, you will be able to get a transition assessment, which will let you know whether you or they are likely to be eligible for support as an adult caring for another adult.
+If you or the person you are caring for is about to reach the age of 18, you'll be able to get a transition assessment.
+This will let you know whether you or they are likely to be eligible for support as an adult caring for another adult.

 See our guide Care and Support in Norfolk, which looks at help for you or those you care for to stay independent.